intel-analytics/BigDL-2.x/apps/pytorch/README.md

 This example is migrated from [PROGRESSIVE GROWING OF GANS](https://pytorch.org/hub/facebookresearch_pytorch-gan-zoo_pgan/), and demonstrates how to run distributed inference using a pre-trained Pytorch Model.

-## Requirement
+## Requirements
 * Python 3.6
 * JDK 1.8
 * Pytorch & TorchVision 1.1.0
 * Apache Spark 2.4.3(pyspark)
-* Analytics-Zoo 0.6.0-SNAPSHOT.dev5 and above
+* Analytics-Zoo 0.6.0-SNAPSHOT.dev6 and above
 * Jupyter Notebook, matplotlib

 ## Prepare environments